jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

   .. code-block:: shell

     ./setupPythonTdd.sh the_greatest_application

+There you have it.
+You now know one way to Setup a Test Driven Development Environmnet for Python projects.

 This is one of the advantages of programming, we can take a series of steps and make them a one line command which the computer does on our behalf.
 Happy Trails!